I see much more histeria and false but extremely high hopes, than real deal from where I sit (deceloper at faanglike high tec company).

 The role will change and individuals will become more productive.
 These tools are impressive and moving in the right direction to your prediction.
 But, personally, I think it is naive to think that the need for junior roles will be entirely eliminated in 5 years.

-kypro 2 hours ago [-]
+kypro 59 days ago [-]

 What would a junior developer be doing?
 Genuinely wondering what you would pay a junior developer to do today which couldn't do more cost effectively with AI?
 If you're talking about someone with a bit of technical knowledge who's cheaper than hiring a senior dev to prompt/manage AI agents then, yeah, I suspect there will be people doing this, but I don't think these are junior developers.